Navidium-Group/handbook/docs/Remote Guidelines/crazyTuesdays.md

 ## Async Standup

 On Crazy Tuesdays we use a tool called Geekbot meaning we don't have our regular synchronous standup.
-Geekbot sends everyone in the team some questions about their previous days work and their plans for the today.
+Geekbot sends everyone in the team some questions about their previous days work and their plans for the day.
 Everyone's answers are shared with the teams public channel once they've answered in their own time.